RommJames/campus-market/README.md

 └── index.php             # Landing page
 ```

-## Deployment

-This project can also be hosted online for free (e.g. on InfinityFree).
-See `DEPLOYMENT.md` for step-by-step instructions, including how to update `config/database.php` with your live database credentials.

 ## Notes

 CampusMarket is a discovery and coordination platform — students place a listing or find one they want, and coordinate the actual exchange (payment, meetup, delivery) directly with each other.
 No in-app payment processing is included in this version.